1711-Games/LGNC/README.md

 ## FAQ
 ### Why not OpenAPI/Swagger?
 How is it different?
 OpenAPI is a total overkill for 99% of web applications, including quite complicated ones.
-From my personal experience, I've never yet worked on a project that wouldn't be a hundred percent satisfied with current (pre-release) LGNC featureset.
+From my personal experience, I've never yet worked on a project that wouldn't be hundred percent satisfied with current (pre-release) LGNC featureset.

 Don't get me wrong, OpenAPI is a great and mature tool, but it's just too much, and you can't really use the bare minimum of it while preserving the acceptable level of readability of schemas (manifestos, you name it).
-LGNC, on the other hand, does precisely that: it's ultra laconic and offers THE featureset you will ever need both in your pet-projects and real-world production systems.
+LGNC, on the other hand, does precisely that: it's ultra laconic and offers THE featureset you will ever need both in your pet projects and real-world production systems.

 Of course, you may find it lacking certain features here and there, but this is what I meant earlier: you just entered that 1% that wouldn't be satisfied by LGNC.
 And TBH it's totally not what we aim for: we can't and we won't [ever be able to] completely